jacquindev/automated-wsl2-setup/README.md

 - **CentOS 9 Stream**

 Other Linux images for WSL2 have not been tested yet.

-Futher updates will available soon...
+Any futher updates and improvements will be available soon.

 ## Installation